 Schools must ensure their board of management member details are up to date.
-Schools may have a new board of management commencing their three-year term of office on the 15th of October 20xx or other schools may have had resignations from the board of management.
+Schools may have a new board of management commencing their three-year term of office or other schools may have had resignations from the board of management.
 These changes should be reflected in the school's Charities Regulator account.